AndreyAkinshin/aakinshin.net/content/en/posts/2020/qrde-hd/index.md

 Here we have a distribution with four modes (a combination of $\mathcal{N}(0, 4)$, $\mathcal{N}(0, 8)$, $\mathcal{N}(0, 12)$, $\mathcal{N}(0, 16)$; 30 elements from each).
 For the classic histogram, we should choose the offset and the bandwidth, which may be a [problem]({{< ref misleading-histograms >}}).
-For KDE-based PDF, we should choose the bandwidth and the kernel, which also may be [problem]({{< ref kde-bw >}}).
+For KDE, we should choose the bandwidth and the kernel, which also may be [problem]({{< ref kde-bw >}}).
-With Harrell-Davis-based EPDF, we don't have any parameters to tune: the plot is uniquely defined, and it almost always presents what we want to see.
+With Harrell-Davis-based QRDE, we don't have any parameters to tune: the plot is uniquely defined, and it almost always presents what we want to see.

 **It highlights multimodality even if two modes are close to each other.**

 {{< imgld comparison-2 >}}

 Here we have a bimodal distribution with background noise (1000 elements from $\mathcal{U}(0; 10)$, 100 elements from $\mathcal{N}(5, 0.1^2)$, 100 elements from $\mathcal{N}(5.5, 0.1^2)$).
-It's always impossible to see signs of multimodality on the classic histograms or the KDE-based PDF plots.
+It's always impossible to see signs of multimodality on the classic histograms or the KDE plots.
-Meanwhile, the Harrell-Davis-based EPDF solves highlights multimodality without any problems.
+Meanwhile, the Harrell-Davis-based QRDE solves highlights multimodality without any problems.
 When two modes are clearly expressed, we will always see it on such a plot regardless of the total range, the distance between modes, and the noise pattern.

 **It highlights multimodality even there are too many modes.**